Luxury and Exotic Car Insurance: Costs, Coverage, and Best Companies

 Specialized Insurers, Policy Requirements & Coverage Details

 Standard insurers like GEICO, Progressive, or State Farm can insure luxury vehicles — and for entry-level luxury models like a BMW 5 Series or Mercedes-Benz E-Class, they may be perfectly adequate.
 However, for true exotics and ultra-high-value vehicles, specialized carriers offer coverage that standard companies simply can't match.
-Note that some mainstream carriers cap coverage at $150,000, making specialty providers essential for vehicles above that threshold.
+Progressive, for example, caps coverage at $150,000 — making specialty providers essential for vehicles above that threshold.

 Top Luxury & Exotic Car Insurers